7 Mortgage Payoff Hacks to Save Thousands in 2025

 Every extra dollar on your principal saves you from paying interest to the bank for years!

-Top Mortgage Hacks Using a Mortgage Payoff Early Calculator with Extra Payments
+Top Mortgage Hacks Using the Mortgage Payoff Calculator

 Ready to accelerate your mortgage payoff?
-These battle-tested strategies, paired with our calculator, help homeowners save big and achieve debt-free living faster.
-For broader financial strategies, check out these frugal living tips to stretch your budget further.
+Maybe you’ve run the numbers in your head a hundred times and still feel stuck.
+These battle-tested mortgage hacks, paired with our calculator, help you save big and reach debt-free living faster.
+Want to stretch your whole budget too?
+Check out these practical frugal living tips for more ideas.

-One of the easiest ways to use the calculator is with bi-weekly payments.
+One of the easiest ways to use the calculator is with biweekly mortgage payments.
 Instead of one monthly payment, divide it by two and pay every two weeks.
 Here’s why it works:

 • A year has 12 months, so 12 payments.